Nationals vs. Phillies Player Props Betting Odds

-Player prop bet odds for Nicholas Castellanos, Jeimer Candelario and others are listed when the Philadelphia Phillies visit the Washington Nationals at Nationals Park on Saturday (first pitch at 4:05 PM ET).
+You can find player prop bet odds for Nicholas Castellanos, Jeimer Candelario and other players on the Philadelphia Phillies and Washington Nationals ahead of their matchup at 1:35 PM ET on Sunday at Nationals Park.

 Bet on this matchup or its props with DraftKings!